Manage Trust

 Untrusted actions

-If an external action is added to an analysis, and the configurator has not been added as a trusted signer by the administrator, clicking on the trigger for the action in a visualization (for example, a floating button or the pop-up menu) will ask you whether you trust the action and show you which data will be affected by the action.
+If an action is added to an analysis, and the mod developer or external action configurator has not been added as a trusted signer by the administrator, clicking on the trigger for the action in a visualization (for example, a floating button or the pop-up menu) will ask you whether you trust the action and, in the case of external actions, show you which data will be affected by the action.

 Note: By default, only valid signatures can be trusted.
 In special cases, an administrator in an on-premises system can relax this limitation by changing a preference in Administration Manager (Application > Trust > Require valid signature to allow trust).
 Users running Spotfire Analyst without a server are always allowed to trust invalid signatures and should therefore be extra careful.